thekingboyyy/cybersecurity/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this script, please open an issue or submit a pull request.

-Acknowledgments
-This script was inspired by various web hacking tools and resources.
-Special thanks to [list any resources or people you'd like to acknowledge].